Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

-Visit the nation’s oldest museum, the National Museum of Singapore, that seeks to inspire the world with its intriguing stories and historic facts about Singapore told by captivating exhibitions and artefacts.
+Visit Singapore’s oldest museum, the National Museum of Singapore, that seeks to inspire the world with its intriguing stories and historic facts about Singapore told by captivating exhibitions and artefacts.
 Its origins goes way back to 1849, when it first started as a section of a library at the Singapore Institution.
-After several relocations, redevelopment projects, and changes in name, it finally moved to its permanent site at Stamford Road in 1887, with the name recognised by most today: the National Museum of Singapore.
+After several relocations, redevelopment projects, and name changes, it stands at its permanent site at Stamford Road, with the name recognised by most today: the National Museum of Singapore.

 Exhibition captions are available in English, Mandarin, Malay, and Tamil.

-Yes, discounted tickets are available for senior citizens above 60 and students in Singapore schools.
-There is no entrance fee for Singapore citizens, permanent residents, and children aged 6yrs and under (of any nationality).
+Yes, special discounted tickets are available for senior citizens above 60 and students in Singapore schools.
+There is no entrance fee for Singapore citizens, permanent residents, and children aged 6 years and under (of any nationality).
 Make sure you carry a valid photo ID along with you.

 Still photography for private, non-commercial use as a visitor to the National Museum of Singapore is allowed.
 Commercial photography and videography need prior permission from the museum and may be charged as well.

-Video filming is only allowed with authorisation from the National Museum of Singapore.
+Video filming is only allowed with prior permission from the National Museum of Singapore.

 Yes, you may rent manual wheelchairs at the museum, available at the Visitor Services counter at a first-come, first-served basis.

 Yes, the museum is easily accessible by public transport.
-It can be reached by bus or metro.
-You can even drive to the museum if needed as parking is available.
+It can be reached by bus or MRT.
+You can even drive to the museum if needed as paid parking is available.